IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 ## Troubleshooting

-* If your Cassandra instance is not running properly, you may check the logs using `kubectl logs <your-pod-name>`
+* If your Cassandra instance is not running properly, you may check the logs using
+	* `kubectl logs <your-pod-name>`
-* To clean/delete your data on your Persistent Volumes, delete your PVCs using `kubectl delete pvc --all`
+* To clean/delete your data on your Persistent Volumes, delete your PVCs using
+	* `kubectl delete pvc -l app=cassandra`
-* If your Cassandra nodes are not joining, delete your controller/statefulset then delete your Cassandra service. `kubectl delete <rc or statefulsets> cassandra` `kubectl delete svc cassandra`
+* If your Cassandra nodes are not joining, delete your controller/statefulset then delete your Cassandra service.
+	* `kubectl delete rc cassandra` if you created the Cassandra Replication Controller
+	* `kubectl delete statefulset cassandra` if you created the Cassandra StatefulSet
+	* `kubectl delete svc cassandra`
+* To delete everything:
+	* `kubectl delete rc,statefulset,pvc,svc -l app=cassnadra`
+	* `kubectl delete pv -l tpye=local`

 ## License